AlexTrapp/SteemLogs.Info/README.md

     docker-compose up

-Now you can visit the coffeesource.net site locally navigating to *localhost:8000* in your browser.
+Now you can visit the Steemlogs.Info site locally navigating to *localhost:8000* in your browser.